0xSojalSec/Vision2/README.md

 # Vision

-Nmap's XML result parse and NVD's CPE correlation to search CVE.
-You can use that to find public vulnerabilities in services...
+This script analyses the Nmap XML scanning results, parses each CPE context and correlates to search CVE on NIST.
+You can use that to find public vulnerabilities in services.

 ```..::: VISION v0.3 :::...
 Nmap\'s XML result parser and NVD's CPE correlation to search CVE